Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 • Apply nail strengthener or nail hardener.

-• Use moisturising hand cream or cuticle oil.
+• Use moisturizing hand cream or cuticle oil.

 • Drink plenty of water and eat a balanced diet.

-If your nail ridges are severe or accompanied by other symptoms, you should visit a doctor for treatment.
+You should visit a doctor for treatment if your nail ridges are severe or accompanied by other symptoms.
 Alternatively, you may take supplements to improve the condition.

 Foods Rich in Vitamins

-You should also consider eating certain foods that are rich in vitamins to help improve nail health.
+It would help if you also considered eating certain foods rich in vitamins to help improve nail health.
 Since foods are the best source of nutrients, it’s always a good idea to get your nutrients from food first.
 Some of these foods include:

 • carrots